Effective communication is at the core of all human interaction.

 Common Questions

-Communication arts encompasses all forms of communication, from writing to reading, speaking, listening, drawing, and even illustrating.
+Communication and media arts encompasses all forms of communication, from writing to reading, speaking, listening, drawing, and even illustrating.
 No matter what career option you choose, a degree in communication arts will make you a better communicator and critical thinker, proving vital to success in almost any career field.

-Maybe your bachelor’s is just the first step!
-Many communication arts graduates go on to pursue additional certifications or degrees to explore careers in graphic design, business, or even art therapy.
+Maybe your bachelor’s degree in communication arts is just the first step!
+Many communication arts graduates go on to pursue additional certifications or degrees to explore careers in public relations, graphic design, business, or even art therapy.

-Faculty Experts in Communications
+Faculty Experts in Communication and Media Arts

-Learn more about your future communications professors.
+Learn more about your future communications and media arts professors.

 John Varley